 eWood®, a timber replacement product, and TonerPave®, a low-carbon road surface, are two of the products manufactured using recycled printer cartridges.

-It is made in Moama, New South Wales using recycled materials sourced from such items as toner cartridges, printers, computers, televisions and other electronic equipment.
+It is made in Moama, New South Wales by Newtecpoly using recycled materials sourced from such items as toner cartridges, printers, computers, televisions and other electronic equipment.

 Toner powder is separated in the recycling process, then further refined to make an additive called Modified Toner Polymer (MTP), which helps improve the performance of the asphalt, potentially leading to lower whole-of-life costs.
 Recycled toner from printer cartridges is well suited to asphalt because toner powder predominantly consists of small particles of very high-grade engineering plastics.

 Carbon modelling by ERM and Energetix shows that for every 1 tonne of MTP used, 0.27t CO2 greenhouse gases are saved from entering the atmosphere.

 The following council areas have already laid TonerPave roads and the list is growing!

 - Mornington Peninsula

 - Noosa Shire